hortonworks/cloudbreak/README.md

 ```

-At first, yous should every service from cbd to check your that your cloud environment is set up correctly.
+At first, you should start every service from cbd to check your that your cloud environment is set up correctly.
 ```
 export CB_LOCAL_DEV_LIST=
 ```